chembl/chembl_beaker/README.rst

       sudo pip install chembl_beaker
       run_berker.py

+Alternatively, you can use `this article <http://macinchem.org/reviews/cheminfo/cheminfoMac.php>`_ as an instllation guide.

 Configuration
 --------
 By default configuration is stored in ``beaker.conf`` file, located in current directory.
 You can specify location of